-This organization shall be known as the United States Field Hockey League, Inc., a non-profit Pennsylvania corporation ("Corporation").
+This organization shall be known as the United States Field Hockey League, Inc., a non-profit, Private operating foundation, and Pennsylvania corporation ("Corporation").

 The principal office of the Corporation in the state of Pennsylvania is in Lancaster, PA.
 Full address can be obtained by contacting the president of USFHL.
 The address of the registered office and the identity of the registered agent may from time to time be changed by the Board of Directors.